 This red or crimson grape sorbet is so perfect, I can’t decide if I prefer it to my granadilla sorbet or not.
 Either way, it is one of the things that helped me get through a fiercely hot Cape Town heatwave this past weekend.

-I first spotted this recipe with drop-dead-gorgeous pics on Pinterest, and a click-through took me to the delicious Dessert for Breakfast blog.
-I mean.
+I first spotted this recipe with drop-dead gorgeous pics on Pinterest, and a click-through took me to the delicious Dessert for Breakfast blog.
 Stephanie made her version with Concord grapes, which look and sound incredible but having never encountered these in South Africa, I used what I think are the most grapey grapes, red Crimson’s.

 I think these are my favourite eating grapes.
 They are not too sweet, have the perfect skin (ie not too tough), are super juicy, and are seedless.
 I had a kilogram of these beauties left over from the recent fruit TVC shoot I did, the one with all the pineapples, so knew I wanted to make a sorbet.

-The recipe is from David Lebovitz which I slightly modified.
-Apart from using Crimson grapes instead of his wine-grape variety, I added 100ml of Pinotage instead of his 6 tablespoons of rose.
 I thought that the Pinotage, which is a very voluptuous, berry-intense wine would compliment the sweetness perfectly, and it did.
-In fact, I’ll go so far as to say it made the recipe for me.
+I’ll go so far as to say it made the recipe for me.
 It added such huge depth without making it taste of wine.
 It all just worked so perfectly.

 My 1 kg of Crimson grapes yielded 2 3/4 cups of juice to which I added 100ml of red wine.
 I used the same quantity of sugar and liquid glucose that David did and found this to be perfect.
 Not too sweet, but sweet enough.
-The alcohol and glucose gave the sorbet a gorgeous sherbet texture.
+The alcohol and glucose gave the sorbet a gorgeous sherbet texture and are imperative here.